-If someone asked you, “What do you think freedom is?”, how would you respond?
+If someone asked you, “What do you think freedom is?” how would you respond?
 Many would say that freedom is the ability to do whatever we want, whenever we want.
-And although there are no right or wrong answers on what freedom is, in this episode Martin Fitzgerald explains that some of us think we are free, when in reality we tend to be trapped into bad routines without realising it.
+And although there is not one answer, freedom can often be confused with something that is actually enslaving us rather than being chosen by us.
 For example, you may feel free when you enjoy a coffee every day, but if you couldn’t go a single day without a coffee, are you really feel free?

 How You Can Use Your Freedom

 When we look at freedom, a lot of the time we think about what we are free from.
-Whether we are free from poverty, violence, or stress etc. But Martin explains in this episode that you could really be using your freedom to live your best life.
-He states that:
+Whether we are free from poverty, violence, or stress etc., but could you be using your freedom to live your best life?
+Martin Fitzgerald states that: